vuejs/v2.vuejs.org/src/v2/guide/instance.md

 </div>
 ```

 In addition to data properties, Vue instances expose a number of useful instance properties and methods.
-These are prefixed with `$` to differentiate them from user-defined properties.
+These properties and methods are prefixed with `$` to differentiate them from user-defined properties.
 For example:

 ```js
 var data = { a: 1 }